10 Online Colleges That Accept FAFSA in Virginia

 2. Old Dominion University

-Old Dominion University was founded in 1930 in Norfolk.
+Old Dominion University (ODU) was founded in 1930 in Norfolk.
 This public school enrolls more than 23,000 students, many of them through its remote campus, ODU Global.

 The school offers a wealth of online bachelor's, master's, specialist, and doctoral degrees and certificates.
 Majors include cybersecurity, criminal justice, and human services.
 Consider attending this school for a flexible online learning environment with many major options.
 Enter school code 003728 when completing the FAFSA.